variantstudios/wisdomwaysacupuncture.com/_posts/2017-03-03-menopause--hot-flashes-do-you-see-yourself-in-these-patients.md

 Everything about this patient was dry.
 She simply didn’t have enough fluids to keep her body cool or to moisten her bowels and skin.
 So when she hit menopause she had constant overheating.
 She rarely sweat with her hot flashes.
 We call this classic “yin deficiency”.

-In this case, adding moisture and fluids into her system mainly through herbs, and making sure she was eating enough moistening/enriching foods, resolved her hot flashes as well as her other symptoms. &nbsp;
+In this case, adding moisture and fluids into her system mainly through herbs, and making sure she was eating enough moistening/enriching foods, resolved her hot flashes as well as her other symptoms.

 ###### Patient 4: Excess Fluids being poorly metabolized